Ursack Bear Bag in a Tree, New Hampshire

 Ursacks are drawstring bags that close at the top with a square knot.
 Before I put my food and toiletries in one, I stuff them into an odor-proof OPSACK, seal it up zip-lock style, stuff it carefully into the Ursack, and tie the top with a knot.
 Then I find a tree about 200 feet from my camp site, with a branch about head height, balance it on the branch, and tie it to the tree with another square knot.
 I have yet to ever find one that’s been disturbed at night.

 I usually use my Ursack in autumn when there are fewer hours of daylight and I want to spend as much time as possible hiking, instead of setting up camp.
 Although I’m an expert at hanging a normal bear bag, it usually takes me at least 30 minutes to find a good tree and hang one.
 Sometimes it takes even longer, because I’m an idiot that day, and not having a hang a bear bag in the dark is a convenience that I’m willing to pay a few extra ounces for when there are fewer hours of daylight available.

-Ursacks are not approved for use in a few national parks and wilderness areas that require campers to use a bear canister.
+Ursacks are now approved for use in a most national parks and wilderness areas that require campers to use a bear canister.
 This not an issue for me, since I backpack along the east coast of the US and not in the High Peaks Region of the Adirondacks or out west.
-However, in areas where there are periodic bear issues, I am more likely to camp at a shelter that has a metal bear box.

 Bear Box on the Connecticut Appalachian Trail